 - Romansh is a Rhaeto-Romanic language derived from Latin, which is spoken widely in the canton of Graubünden.

-- Four cantons (Bern, Fribourg, Valais and Graubünden) and two cities (Biel and Fribourg) are officially multilingual.
+- Four cantons (Bern, Fribourg, Valais and Graubünden) and a city (Biel/Bienne) are officially multilingual.

 - Foreigners living in Switzerland also contribute to the country's linguistic diversity.
 English and Portuguese are the most commonly spoken foreign languages in Switzerland.